JiawenChenn/STimage-1K4M/docs/docs/07-linear_probing.md

 permalink: docs/07-linear_probing
 ---

 We evaluated the performance of the fine-tuned models via linear probing.
+We fit a panelized logistic regression model to predict brain layer (WM, L1-L6) using image embeddings.
 This involved training a simple linear classifier on 80\% of the data, sampled with five different seeds, using the embeddings from both the fine-tuned and zero-shot models (CLIP, PLIP, and UNI).
 This code is adopted from [PLIP GitHub repository](https://github.com/PathologyFoundation/plip/tree/main/reproducibility).

 ```python
 # python